Why place-based education?

 PBE transforms school culture.

 Place-based schools become thriving communities where learning is active.
 Students are more engaged and productive in their learning, and teachers are more satisfied with their careers.
-Learning develops not only academic competencies with students, but they are developed as productive and capable citizens and future leaders responsible for stewarding our present and future.
+Learning develops not only academic competencies in students, but they are developed as productive and capable citizens and future leaders responsible for stewarding our present and future.
 All faculty, staff, and students belong to one of three smaller communities (“houses”) named after our three core values.
 Recognitions, incentives, and competitions build camaraderie within and across these smaller communities so that everyone can feel a sense of belonging and connectedness to being a Trailblazer.

 PBE connects schools and communities.